AdobeDocs/pass.en/help/accountiq/work-with-segments.md

    >
    >The segment is permanently deleted from the system, and you cannot undo this action.

-   You can select multiple segments to delete more than one segment.
-Also, select the checkbox at the left of the segment name to delete all segments at once.
+   Select multiple segments to delete more than one segment.
+You can also select the checkbox at the left of the segment name to delete all segments at once.

    >[!NOTE]
    >